COVID-19 Resource Center

 Our Department strives to cultivate a climate where everyone feels respected, valued, and included.
 Different perspectives, backgrounds, and ideas are critically important for advancing knowledge and making our department and psychological science ever better.

 Major & Minor

 Pursue a degree or take courses in psychology as a social science or natural science.

 We offer three graduate training programs that lead to a PhD.

-Our department’s research coalesces in three signature areas.
+Our department’s research coalesces in four signature areas.

 Our psychology clusters satisfy the divisional requirement in social sciences.